-How to Become a Millionaire By 30
+How to Become a Millionaire by 30

-Reaching Six-Figure Status By Age 30 Requires a Solid Financial Plan
+Reaching Six-Figure Status by Age 30 Requires a Solid Financial Plan

 Saving $1 million for retirement is a lofty goal and for many young adults, it's one that seems out of reach.
 According to a Wells Fargo survey, 64 percent of working millennials say that a seven-figure retirement isn't in the cards.
-Four in 10 millennials have yet to begin to setting aside money for their later years.
+Four in 10 millennials have yet to begin to set aside money for their later years.

-The reality is that achieving millionaire status is doable for millennials, if they're taking the proper steps to plan ahead.
+The reality is that achieving millionaire status is doable for millennials if they're taking the proper steps to plan ahead.
 In fact, it's possible to reach the million-dollar mark by age 30.
 The secret of how to become a millionaire begins with understanding which financial habits can help you grow wealth.

 How to Become a Millionaire By 30: Start Early